Get The Facts

 3. NYC Parks says, “The new 16ft wide trail will not require the destruction of ‘many’ trees.
 There are currently seven mature trees marked for removal as part of the trail’s development.”

 This statement may be greatly distorted by examining NYC Parks definition of a “mature” tree.
 Those who have been on the Putnam Trail realize that this statement is greatly exaggerated.
 We encourage you to visit the Putnam trail so you can understand the amount of land needed to expand the trail from 8 ft to 15 ft, which amounts to 63,360sq ft or 1.5 acres, in order for Parks 15-foot path to be completed.
 We strongly feel that will involve destroying far more than 7 mature trees.
 Parks claims it will “replant” many “new” trees.
-We have heard the same unreasonable arguments from timber companies when they attempt to clear cut our national forests.
+We have heard the same arguments from timber companies when they attempt to clear cut national forests.

 4. “The mandate for the funding requires [asphalt] paving and determines the width of the paving.”